niledatabase/niledatabase/examples/ai/ai_pdf/README.md

 # Multi-tenant AI PDF Chat - built with Nile, OpenAI, UploadThing and NextJS 13

 This template shows how to use Nile as a multi-tenant vector embeddings store, to build an application that allow tenants to upload documents and discuss them with a language model.
+The files are stored on UploadThing, with URIs, embeddings and chat history stored in Nile.

 This example was contributed by Shreyas Chaliha aka Trace.
 The original version can be found in his [github account](https://github.com/trace2798/nile_ai_pdf).

 - [Live demo - TBD]()
 - [Video guide - TBD]()